JimHotchkiss/tech-hub/README.md

     a.
 The data associated with feature fetched and loaded with the fethAndLoadFeatureComponents() method
     b.
 The feature components are then rendered to the DOM with the renderComponents() method

 // Note: 1/15/21 Started to build a 'updateNavbar' module.
 Not sure if it will keep
+    # Update: I want to be able to define a method, in the Navbar object, call 'updateNavbar', and call this method in other locations of the app.

 // 'return' statement ends function execution, and specifies a value to be returned to the function caller